Approachability in unknown games: Online learning meets multi-objective optimization: Some thoughts on the optimality of target functions

 and

-The overall average payoff is given by the distance of this vector in the supremum norm to the negative orthant and must be smaller than $\varphi(\nu)$, by achievability of $\varphi$.
-However, the said distance of~\eqref{eq:veccolorth} to the orthant is bound to be larger than second component of~\eqref{eq:veccolorth}, which equals
+The overall average payoff is given by the distance of this vector in the supremum norm to the negative orthant and must be smaller than $\varphi\bigl(m^{(\nu)}\bigr)$ in the limit, by achievability of $\varphi$.
+However, the said distance of~\eqref{eq:veccolorth} to the negative orthant is bound to be larger than the second component of~\eqref{eq:veccolorth}, which equals